What is a panic attack?

-All the changes that our body goes through as part of the fight or flight response are their to enable us to deal effectively with danger - to fight the danger, run away from the danger or the third (often less talked about response) to keep us still (freeze).
-You'll hear testimonies of people at disaster events describing running faster than they've ever run, or lifting things they never knew they could lift, or freezing still without getting any cramps.
-Our body is performing to it's optimum ability.
+All the changes that our body goes through as part of the fight or flight response are there to enable us to deal effectively with danger - to fight the danger, run away from the danger or the third (often less talked about response) to keep us still (freeze).
+You will hear testimonies of people at disaster events describing running faster than they've ever run, or lifting things they never knew they could lift, or freezing still without getting any cramps.
+Our body is performing to its optimum ability.
 If there was a real danger, we would be so thankful.

 The first thing to know is that the fight/flight response can't harm us, it's not going to lead to death or us passing out or having a heart attack.
 As said above, it's there to protect us, our body can sustain this response for a prolonged period of time.

 If we know that there is no danger, we know that it's a false alarm.

 The good news as well is that therapy is highly effective and relatively short term.

 CBT for panic looks at providing education, helping you to challenge your thoughts/worries, and teaching you how to respond differently when the false alarm happens, which ultimately will lead to a reduction in this happening at all.